Veterinary Surgery and Cancer Treatment

 Types of Surgery in Veterinary Oncology

 - Complete cancer removal: Surgery is the standard, and often the only, form of treatment for most benign and some malignant cancers.
 In these instances, the goal of surgery is to remove all of the tumor cells present in a given location, thereby curing the patient or at the least relieving symptoms for an extended period of time.
 Surgery is most successful when the cancer has remained in the original location and has not spread to other areas.
 If the tumor is in a difficult location, for instance in an area that requires removal of a vital organ, your veterinarian may consider using chemotherapy and/or radiation therapy to preserve quality of life

-- Debunking (partial removal of the cancer): Some cancers are too large or are in locations where they cannot be removed completely by surgery alone.
-In these cases surgery is used to remove as much of the cancer as possible, while minimizing damage to surrounding normal tissues and vital structures.
-Debulking may help increase mobility of the affected area, and decrease pain.
+- Debunking (partial removal of cancer): Some cancers are too large or are in locations where they cannot be removed completely by surgery alone.
+In these cases, surgery is used to remove as much of the cancer as possible, while minimizing damage to surrounding normal tissues and vital structures.
+Debulking may help increase the mobility of the affected area, and decrease pain.
 Because cancer cells have been left behind, some additional form of cancer treatment is used following debulking surgery, such as radiation or chemotherapy.
-When there are less cancerous cells present, there is a higher rate for success.
+When there are fewer cancerous cells present, there is a higher rate of success.

 - Exploratory surgery: When cancers are located within the body cavities (i.e., the chest and abdomen), it may be impossible to determine prior to surgery whether complete tumor removal can be accomplished.
 In these cases, surgery is used to explore, or get a better look at, the tumor and make a decision intraoperatively as to the best surgical approach.
 This may be a complete removal, debulking, or simply a small biopsy for diagnostic purposes.
 Before exploratory surgery is considered, the pet owner, oncologist, and surgeon should discuss the various treatment options available depending on what is found during surgery.